vanessaBaj/-Python-classification-model/README.md

 Management is now interested in finding out how a classification model can lead to certain decision-making processes.

-i Create a classification model in Python.  using  SkLearn libraries ,
-i Analysed the model and provide insight into which features/variables influence the outcome of the classification the most: on a global level, and specifically for observation #4 and #20. i Developed some  plot  with brief comments on your observations.
+i Created a classification model in Python.  using libraries such as pandas,sklearn, numpy. i Analysed the model and provide insight into which features/variables influence the outcome of the classification the most: on a global level, and specifically for observation #4 and #20. i Developed some  plot  with brief comments on your observations.